Skip to main content

 CAFÉ KITSUNÉ (WEST VILLAGE, MANHATTAN)

-Mixing French and Japanese influences, this stylish café has a clean, modern aesthetic with warm wooden accents.
-In addition to classic espresso drinks, they serve matcha lattes, hojicha-based beverages, and their famous fox-shaped cookies.
-Grab a seat outside for some prime people-watching in the West Village.
+Blending French and Japanese influences, this stylish café features a clean, modern aesthetic with warm wooden accents.
+The menu includes espresso drinks, matcha lattes, hojicha-based beverages, and their well-known fox-shaped cookies.
+Outdoor seating makes it a great spot for people-watching in the West Village.

 550 Hudson St, New York, NY — Opens 8 AM